 ProTimer - Intervalometer

-The ProTimer Intervalometer enhances the standard Self-Timer with advanced interval shooting, perfect for time-lapses, group shots, and self-portraits.
-It provides full control over timing, intervals, and the number of photos taken, making it ideal for both everyday photography and creative projects like astrophotography and stop-motion.
+The ProTimer Intervalometer expands the standard Self-Timer with advanced interval shooting for time-lapses, long exposures, group shots, and self-portraits.
+With full control over number of photos, timing, and intervals.
+It's ideal for everything from everyday photography to creative projects like astrophotography, stop-motion animation, star trails, and wildlife photography.

 Key features of ProTimer Intervalometer